Nothing undermines a good white paper faster than poor design.

 This is the tech manual school of design: Just pour the text into the pages, all 300 of ’em.

-But a white paper formatted as a wall of gray text won’t engage anyone.
+But a white paper formatted as a wall of grey text won’t engage anyone.

 Instead, use “text organizers” to break up the wall.